Recovered Bomellida Document Archives

 DATE: January 10, 1964 (02:00)

-SUBJECT: EMERGENCY MUNICIPAL LOG - BLIZZARD CONDITIONS
+SUBJECT: EMERGENCY LOG - BLIZZARD CONDITIONS

 Winds have exceeded 120km/h.
-Visibility in the city is measured at zero.
-The "Unnamed Blizzard" has struck with total force.
+Visibility is measured at zero.
+Severe blizzard conditions have struck with total force.
+The Bomellida holiday is effectively cancelled by nature.

 Page Number: 22